ph4r05/keychest-scanner/DB.md

 ### Design use-cases, goals, objectives

 - Consider multiple different certificates for one (solution, service, host).
 E.g., RSA, ECC certs.
 We may want to renew all, can have different validity and policy.
+Each certificate defined by a separate service.

+- Dual certificates (ECC+RSA) could have requirement that the renewal process has to be synchronous for both.
+Such certificates could not be treated independently as individual renewal would not work.
+Dual certificates should be configured in the service itself. *Extension*: Certificate profiles

 - Consider more different monitoring strategies:
   - Standard TLS check